 Mistake 2: Not accepting a sibling’s negative feelings

 It is inevitable that most older siblings will have some level of resentment at the arrival of a new baby.
-It is rare that a young child would be completely happy and accepting of the fact that they are no longer the centre of their parent’s attention.
+It is rare that a young child is completely happy and accepting of the fact that they are no longer the centre of their parents’ attention.

-Our toddler was unable to articulate how she felt but communicated her angst through erratic and unsettled behaviour.
-In fact, when i think back, this change in behaviour occurred way before baby had even arrived as she began to feel a sense of uncertainty about the way her future was looking.
+Our toddler was unable to articulate how she felt, but communicated her angst through erratic and unsettled behaviour.
+This change in behaviour occurred way before baby had even arrived as she began to feel a sense of uncertainty about the way her future was looking.

-Stressed, tired, or perhaps both, we did not act sympathetically towards her.
+Stressed, tired and less mindful in our parenting at that stage of our life, we did not act empathetically towards her.
 It was frustrating and seemed so out of character but we were not able to recognise it for what it was.
 We scolded and reprimanded the poor behaviour which further reinforced our daughter’s feeling of ill-will towards her new sibling.

 What our daughter was trying to tell us was that she didn’t want the new baby in her house, she didn’t want to be a big sister and she was upset with us for bringing her here.
 Furthermore, she wanted desperately to know that despite her feelings, we still loved her.
 She wanted us to understand her and to help her get through it.

-Respectful Parenting expert and RIE associate, Janet Lansbury explains that when a child expresses negative emotion towards their sibling or parents, it is important to show empathy towards them.
-Acknowledge that this is a hard time for them.
-Explain that it can take some time to adjust when there are big changes in life.
-Reassure them that what they are feeling is normal but that you love them no matter what and will always be there for them.
+Respectful parenting expert, Janet Lansbury taught me that when a child expresses negative emotion towards their sibling or parents, it is important to show empathy towards them; to acknowledge that this is a hard time.
+She suggests talking to them about the fact that it can take some time to adjust when there are big changes in life and to reassure them that what they are feeling is normal and that you love them no matter what and will always be there for them.

-We learned that admonishing our daughter for feeling badly towards her sibling can unwittingly amplify their sibling rivalry.
+We learned that admonishing our daughter for feeling badly towards her sibling had amplified her sibling jealousy.